About This Course

 Additional Requirements (All Applicants)

+- Please enter the names and email addresses of 2 referees.
 References are required from applicants who are not a University College Cork Graduate in the last two years.
-Please supply two letters of reference, one of which should be a previous employer or supervisor of studies.
-Sealed letters of references should be POSTED directly to the Course Director: MA in Human Osteoarchaeology, Department of Archaeology, University College Cork, Cork, Ireland.
+Please supply two references, one of which should be a previous employer or supervisor of studies.

 All suitably qualified applicants will be required to attend for interview